sleeptoken/zettelkasten/Wi-Fi  efew.md

 #### Rogue access point

 - objective is similar to that of the evil twin attack.
-- In this attack, the attacker sets up an open Wi-Fi access point near or inside the organisation's physical premises to make it available to users with good signal strength.
+- In this attack, the attacker sets up an open Wi-Fi access point near or inside the organization's physical premises to make it available to users with good signal strength.
 #### WPS attack

-Wi-Fi Protected Setup (WPS) was created to allow users to connect to their Wi-Fi using an 8-digit PIN without remembering complex passwords.
-However, this 8-digit PIN is vulnerable in some networks due to its insecure configuration.
-The attack is made by initiating a WPS handshake with the router and capturing the router's response, which contains some data related to the PIN and is vulnerable to brute-force attacks.
-Some of the captured data is brute-forced, and the PIN is successfully extracted along with the Pre-Shared Key (PSK).
+- The attack is made by initiating a WPS (Wi-Fi Protected Setup) handshake with the router and capturing the router's response, which contains some data related to the PIN and is vulnerable to brute-force attacks.
 #### WPA/WPA2 cracking

-Wi-Fi Protected Access (WPA) was created to secure wireless communication.
-It uses a strong encryption algorithm.
-However, the security of this protocol is heavily influenced by the length and complexity of the Pre-Shared Key (PSK).
-While cracking WPA, attackers start by sending de-authentication packets to a legitimate user of the Wi-Fi network.
-Once the user disconnects, they try to reconnect to the network, and a 4-way handshake with the router takes place during this time.
-Meanwhile, the attacker turns its adaptor into monitor mode and captures the handshake.
-After the handshake is captured, the attacker can crack the password by using brute-force or dictionary attacks on the captured handshake file.
+- While cracking WPA, attackers start by sending de-authentication packets to a legitimate user of the Wi-Fi network.
+- Once the user disconnects, they try to reconnect to the network, and a 4-way handshake with the router takes place during this time.
+- Meanwhile, the attacker turns its adaptor into monitor mode and captures the handshake.
+- After the handshake is captured, the attacker can crack the password by using brute-force or dictionary attacks on the captured handshake file.

+The WPA 4-way handshake is a process that helps a client device (like your phone or laptop) and a Wi-Fi router confirm they both have the right "password" or Pre-Shared Key (PSK) before securely connecting.
+Here's a simplified rundown of what happens:

 ### References